ni/systemlink-operations-handbook/handbook/rbac/rbac.md

 If a user is  a member of multiple workspaces, the resources in those workspaces will be shown simultaneously with the grids or other views within SystemLink.
 This is useful when users need to view a rollup of resources across multiple workspaces.
 All grids within SystemLink feature a workspace column and filters that can be used to limit the resources shown in a grid to a particular set of workspaces.
 While resources in multiple workspaces may be viewed in a single grid the actions a user can take against those resources may be different depending on their role in each workspace.

-When a JupterNotebook is run either through the *Reports* feature of by a dashboard
+When a JupterNotebook is run either through the *Reports* feature of by a dashboard run with the same level of privileges as the user initiating the Notebook run.
+This is useful as it allows the creation of Notebooks that access data generally and do not need to have additional workspace logic.
+For example the built-in dashboard for Systems Management includes a tile that show the number of alarms for various systems.

 ### Automated Agents

-Automated Agents is a catch all term that applies to systems managed by SystemLink and analysis scripts executing by **Analysis Server**.
+Automated Agents is a catch all term that applies to systems managed by SystemLink and analysis scripts executed by **Analysis Server**.

 ### Automatic Data Encapsulation